tarasko/picows/docs/source/reference.rst

             Message's buffer should have at least 10 bytes in front of the message pointer available for writing.

         :param msg_type: Message type
-        :param message: Pointer to a message payload
+        :param msg_ptr: Pointer to a message payload
-        :param message_size: Size of the message payload
+        :param msg_size: Size of the message payload
         :param fin: fin bit in websocket frame.
             Indicate that the frame is the last one in the message.
         :param rsv1: first reserved bit in websocket frame.